nadvolod/cypress-api-testing-22/README.md

 [![Try in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/nadvolod/cypress-api-testing-22)

-### ✅ A new tab open with a simple ReactJS application should open
+### ✅ A new tab should open with a Cypress dashboard

 ### Run tests